preciofishbone/OmniaDocsG2/pages/page-types/section-settings/index.rst

 .. image:: custom-anchor-name.png

-See this page for more information on how to use anchors:
+See this page for more information on how to use anchors: :doc:`Using anchors </general-assets/using-anchors/index>`

 General settings for an Accordion section
 --------------------------------------------